 If the prosecutor fails to prove the motive in your case, they would not be able to establish that you intended to start the fire.
 A criminal defense lawyer can dismiss any suggestions of a possible motive, and this could lead to a reduction or a total dismissal of your charges.

 Arson cases are complex and will usually involve expert testimony.
+This is where a skilled legal team becomes crucial in providing effective support and representation.
 For example, the court may call upon an arson examiner that can testify about accelerants, how the fire spread, how fast it spread, its origin, and why it spread.
 These experts will be able to use their knowledge to testify how they believe the defendant’s actions contributed to any damage or injury.
 This is why a criminal defense attorney is so important for a viable defense, as they can use their skills to question the expert’s credibility, discount their assumptions, and reject their conclusions.

 Another key element to an arson case is identification.
 If a suspect cannot be properly identified, the state cannot secure a conviction.
 A lawyer can argue that the identification procedures that have been used in your case are unlawful and suggestive, and this could result in a dismissal.